 MORNÉ THEUNISSEN

 He was a master storyteller, the kind who could hold a room spellbound with tales he made up on the spot.
-In their church community, Frank became something of a legend.
+In our church community, Dad became something of a legend.
 Parents would bring their kids just to hear "Uncle Frank" tell stories at Sunday School — original, imaginative, always leading somewhere meaningful.
 Every story pointed to Jesus, but it never felt heavy-handed.
-Frank had a gift for making truth feel like an adventure.
-At night before bedtime or on long rides in the family car, young Morné would be transported into the worlds of imagination shaped by his father's stories.
+He had a gift for making truth feel like an adventure.
+At night before bedtime or on long rides in the family car, young me would be transported into the worlds of imagination shaped by my father's stories.

-As a boy, Morné would ride on his father's shoulders.
-"You need to be my eyes," Frank would say.
-Now, years into filmmaking, Morné still feels like that boy — carrying forward the vision his father saw so clearly.
+As a boy, I would ride on my father's shoulders.
+"You need to be my eyes," he would say.
+Now, years into filmmaking, and writing, I still feels like that boy — carrying forward the vision my father saw so clearly."

 © 2026.
 All rights reserved.